MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/03-run-sweep-job.md

 ---
 lab:
   title: 'Lab: Perform hyperparameter tuning with a sweep job'
   module: 'Module: Run jobs in Azure Machine Learning with CLI (v2)'
+  description: In this exercise, you will perform hyperparameter tuning when training
+    a model with a Python script.The model training will be submitted with the CLI (v2).
+  duration: 34 minutes
+  level: 100
+  islab: true
 ---

 # Run a sweep job to tune hyperparameters